smartpcr/reliablestore/README.md

 ## Running Services

-The repository includes a `docker-compose.yml` file targeting Windows containers.
+The repository includes a `docker-compose.yml` file that uses the official .NET runtime images (such as `mcr.microsoft.com/dotnet/runtime:8.0` or `9.0`).
 Build and run all services with:

 ```bash
 docker-compose build